torbenanderson/learn-react-native/docs/lessons/01-jsx-and-components.md

 ## 🎯 Learning Objectives

 By the end of this lesson, you will:
+- ✅ Understand what TypeScript is and how it relates to JavaScript
 - ✅ Understand what JSX is and how it works
+- ✅ Know how TypeScript, JSX, React, and React Native work together
 - ✅ Write your first functional component
 - ✅ Use React Native's core components
 - ✅ Embed JavaScript expressions in JSX